 Repairs & maintenance to your roof can be daunting enough without the additional confusion that comes along with the different roofing terms and what they actually mean for your roof!
-With storm season fast approaching many homes are beginning to carry out their annual maintenance checks.
+With storm season fast approaching many homes are beginning to carry out annual maintenance checks.
 One of the most common points of maintenance on tiled roofs is to do with re-pointing!
-In this blog post James Kelly of Brisbane Roofing Solutions explains all things ridges and re-pointing.
+In this blog post, James Kelly of Brisbane Roofing Solutions explains all things ridges and re-pointing.

 What is ridge capping?